matthias-reis/aithir.de/_active/tattoos/10-awakening.md

 ---
-name: Climbing the Tree of Life
+name: The Day of the Awakening
 year: 2022
-week: 47
+week: 50
-day: 2
+day: 1
 placeholder: true
 tags:
   - SciFi